chef/chef-web-docs/content/config_rb_server_optional_settings.md

 {{< note >}}

-Each item in this list will be placed as-is into java_opts config file.
+Each item in this list will be placed as is into the java_opts config file.
 Entries are set in chef-server.rb as:

 ```ruby
  elasticsearch.jvm_opts = [